 Doing our bit for the planet

 The Sauber Group has known its entire CO2 footprint and fully compensated for it since 2011.
-Since 2014, a partnership with carbon-connect AG has enabled the company to calculate its annual CO2 emissions and support forest and reforestation projects in South America.
+Since 2014, the company supported forest and reforestation projects in South America.
 Trees and forests play a special role in climate protection and, alongside oceans, are one of the largest natural CO2 sinks.
 Trees clean the air we breathe, regulate precipitation and the water cycle, cool the earth and are cheap and relatively easy to multiply CO2 reservoirs.
 Forests provide the habitat for more than 80% of the Earth’s biological diversity.

-Since the beginning of our cooperation with carbon-connect AG, Sauber Group has jointly supported the following climate protection projects:
+Since 2014, Sauber Group has jointly supported the following climate protection projects:

 REDD Project in Brazil (Forest Conservation, Rainforest Conservation in Brazil)

 According to Global Forest Watch (GFW), 12 million hectares of tropical rainforest were lost in 2018 alone.
 In Asia and Africa, the main focus is on the cultivation of palm oil.
 In South America, rainforests are being cleared and converted into agricultural land for the cultivation and production of cereals for mass livestock farming, pasture land for cattle and the production of biofuels.
 Slash-and-burn and deforestation account for 10-12% of global CO2 emissions.